Uniswap/interface/packages/README.md

 ## `utilities`

-Shared utility functionality used across app applications.
+Shared utility functionality used across applications.
 Should not import any other packages or applications.